funnybrum/ESP_NoWiFi/README.md

+Note: This has been used quite some time as template for ESP82xx baed projects.
+There is zero progress on the NoWiFi idea yet.

 # No WiFi

 ESP8266/ESP8258/ESP32 are cheap microcontrollers that seems quite good for DIY IoT devices.
 However having a lot of them introduce an issue - EMF pollution.
 EMF pollution is created when there are a lot of packets flowing over the WiFi network.
 This project is trying to provide a solution for that problem.